On the Way to Cape May

-"On The Way To Cape May" is a song by Maurice "Buddy" Nugent.
-It is a Jersey Shore sound summertime anthem for the Philadelphia, Delaware Valley, and South Jersey areas.
+"On the Way to Cape May" is a song by Maurice "Buddy" Nugent.
+It is a Jersey Shore sound summertime anthem for the Philadelphia metropolitan area and South Jersey.

 History

 The song circulated from one band to another around Cape May County in the second half of the 20th century.
 Early versions were sung by singers like Daddy Beans and Don Cornell.
 Cozy Morley popularized it among his large local following.
 Al Alberts recorded it and increased its broadcast exposure on local radio and TV.

-The song has been played through a variety of 21st-century radios, including XM, Internet and Delaware Valley AM and FM.
+The song has been played through a variety of 21st-century radios, including XM, Internet and Philadelphia metropolitan area AM and FM.

 Lyrics

 The lyrics are about a love story and journey which begins with the intro mentioning Ocean City.
 Traveling southward, they mention of Sea Isle City, Avalon, Stone Harbor, and Wildwood leading to talks of marriage around the town of Cape May Court House.
 While Cape May is the destination in the lyrics, the song's theme is more about the journey through Cape May County.